OrigeneT/Origene.github.io/_pages/about.md

   - /about.html
 ---

-* Research and Data analytics professional, Experienced in using data and machine leanring to solve real life problems.
-My research intersts include Data informed decisions making, Machine learning for fraud detection, Machine learning for Economics.
+* Research and Data analytics professional, Experienced in using data and machine learning to solve real life problems.
+My research interests include  Unstructured data collection & analysis, Machine learning for network analysis, Machine learning for fraud detection, Machine learning for Economics.

 * MSc. in Mathematical Sciences at [The African Institute for Mathematical Sciences (AIMS Rwanda)](https://www.aims.ac.rw/)

 * BSc.
 Computer Engineering from [University of Rwanda-College of Sciences and Technology](https://cst.ur.ac.rw/)

 Recent News